collapsed-stacks/startups/questions/9585/10years-experience-how-can-i-get-a-remote-job.md

 - tagged: `website`, `software`, `web-development`, `remote`
 - score: 0

-<p>I am a developer, how can I get a parttime or fulltime remote job?
+I am a developer, how can I get a parttime or fulltime remote job?
 I have more than 10 years experience with software development.
 My skills very well in:
 - Java: primefaces, jsf, spring, spring, jpa, hibernate.
 Openfire(xmpp chat system), xml
 - Php: yii framework.
-- front end: vuejs, jquery, minifiedjs, HTML, xhtml, json.</p>
+- front end: vuejs, jquery, minifiedjs, HTML, xhtml, json.

-<p>My English enough to work but not enough to pass interview.
-Any body give me some idea?</p>
+My English enough to work but not enough to pass interview.
+Any body give me some idea?